 - Confirmation Regarding Unpaid Employee Leave During Fair Chance Process – The law clarifies that employers may place employees on unpaid leave for a “reasonable” amount of time when conducting a Fair Chance Process assessment regarding the employee’s criminal conviction during employment or pending arrest/criminal accusation during employment.

-As noted above, the amendments to the Fair Chance Act will go into effect in late July 2021, which gives NYC employers a window of time to prepare in the following ways:
+As noted above, the amendments to the Fair Chance Act will go into effect on or about July 29, 2021, which gives NYC employers a window of time to prepare in the following ways:

 - Review Applications, Policies, and Hiring Processes Now – Employers must review their applications, background checks, and other hiring policies, procedures and practices to come into compliance with these expanded requirements and prohibitions.
 Significantly, this also includes updating background check-related policies, procedures and practice as applied to existing employees, independent contractors and freelancers.